Mayo secondary school teachers say teenage students are turning up for school hungover.

 The identity cards cost 50 pence each and will be issued to every school in County Mayo.
 Organisers hope similar schemes will be introduced in every county in the country.

-An RTÉ News report by Jim Fahy broadcast on 29 January 1981.
+An RTÉ News report broadcast on 29 January 1981.
+The reporter is Jim Fahy.